For Doctors... who want to learn about this condition, its theory and treatment:

 Cognitive/analytic psychotherapy where indicated (More severe, long-standing cases and people with troubled childhood (e.g. molestation) are often referred.)

 Follow-up visits with practitioner to assess response, fine-tune program

 Gradual increase in activity level to normal is important.

 We find that belief in the diagnosis is crucial to success with this model.
-The patient is undergoing a change in belief system about the pain that causes dramatic physiological changes leading to interruption of the pain-fear-spasm cycle.
+The patient is undergoing a change in a belief system about the pain that causes dramatic physiological changes leading to interruption of the pain-fear-spasm cycle.
 This doesn’t occur until the patient accepts the diagnosis, reduces fear/worry, and begins to re-focus psychologically.

 The success rate among patients who are diagnosed with TMS and follow through with treatment is quite high (follow-up studies have demonstrated 60-70% success or higher without medications or physically based treatments).
 The cost to the patient is quite reasonable, and the program is safe and non-invasive.

 Note that this program is not "behavioral management" of pain.
 The diagnosis and treatment is predicated on the likelihood of elimination of pain by interruption of the psycho-physiological pathways that have become the pain problem itself (whether initially the cause or merely the perpetuating factor).